Last updated: April 10, 2026

 What parents need to know about international travel consent for minors, including which countries require it and how to get it notarized.

-Planning an international trip with your child, but only one parent is coming along?
+Planning an international trip with your child in 2026, but only one parent is coming along?
 Many countries will not let a minor cross their border without written proof that the absent parent agreed to the trip.
 This applies even if you have sole custody, or if the other parent simply could not make it.

 Getting turned away at the border is a real possibility if you are not prepared.
 Border agents in dozens of countries routinely ask for this documentation, and it is not something you can improvise on arrival.